 Listen for Good Grants

-Listen for Good grantees receive $45,000 over two years ($30,000 from Fund for Shared Insight and $15,000 from a nominating co-funder), as well as access to technical assistance to guide implementation efforts.
+Listen for Good grantees receive $30,000 during an 18-month grant period ($20,000 in the first year and $10,000 in the final six months), as well as access to technical assistance to guide implementation efforts.
 (Half the grant money is covered by Fund for Shared Insight, the other half by a nominating co-funder.)
 The core feedback tool is a simple survey, consisting of five standard questions that all participating L4G organizations are required to ask:

 - How likely is it that you would recommend […] to a friend or family member?